Account

 Loans and Withdrawals

-With single-premium policies, you pay the premium only once.
-The death benefit is small, but the entire premium immediately starts earning interest or may be invested in your choice of various stock and bond funds.
-The cost of insurance comes out of your earnings.
+With single-premium policies, you make a one-time premium payment.
+The death benefit is typically smaller, but the entire premium immediately begins earning interest or may be invested in stock and bond funds.
+The cost of insurance is deducted from the policy’s earnings.

-The earnings accumulate tax-free, just as money in an individual retirement account.
+The earnings accumulate tax-deferred, similar to the way money grows in a retirement account.

-Some policies allow partial tax-free withdrawals of cash value.
-The IRS assumes that the first money pulled out is a return of your premiums rather than the earnings.
-When withdrawals exceed your total investment in the policy, however, additional withdrawals are considered taxable income.
+Some policies also allow partial withdrawals of cash value.
+The IRS generally assumes that the first money withdrawn represents a return of your premium payments (your “basis”) rather than earnings.
+Once withdrawals exceed your total premiums paid, additional withdrawals are considered taxable income.

 Annuities

-An annuity is a contract between you and a life insurance company under which you make a lump-sum payment or series of payments.
-In return, the insurer makes periodic payments to you beginning immediately or at some future date.
+An annuity is a contract between you and a life insurance company.
+You make a lump-sum payment or a series of payments, and in return, the insurer agrees to make periodic payments to you either immediately or at a future date.

-1. Fixed annuity: You receive a definite amount of money for a specified period of time — for example, $400 a month for life.
-With a fixed annuity, your investment earns interest at a rate set by the insurance company, a rate that can change periodically in line with market interest rates.
+• Fixed annuity: You receive a set amount of money for a specified period — for example, a fixed monthly payment for life.
+The interest rate is determined by the insurer and may change periodically based on market conditions.

 Please note: This page offers general legal information, not but not legal advice tailored for your specific legal situation.
 Rocket Lawyer Incorporated isn't a law firm or a substitute for one.
 For further information on this topic, you can Ask a Legal Pro.